Cozy Peach Kitchen

 Tofu, noodles, and stir fry vegetables in a black skillet on the stove.

-Next, add the stir fry noodles and the rest of the stir fry sauce.
+Step 4: Next, add the stir fry noodles and the rest of the stir-fry sauce.
 Cook another 1-2 minutes, until the noodles are hot.
-Enjoy immediately garnished with fresh green onion.
+Enjoy garnished with fresh green onion.

 Customization and tips

-• For a higher protein meal, add in ¼ cup chopped cashews or peanuts or 1 cup frozen edamame along with the frozen vegetables.
+• For a higher protein meal, add in ½ cup chopped cashews or peanuts or 1 cup frozen mukimame (shelled edamame) along with the frozen vegetables.

 • For an extra vegetable serving, double the frozen veggie amount or add in any fresh veggies that you have on hand.